EmergentComputing/LUTM-1/construction.md

 # LUTM-1 construction and latent-universality proof sketch
+> **Note:** This construction was developed entirely with the assistance of AI and has not been formally verified.
+Although the system has successfully synthesized and executed several nontrivial programs—including arbitrary-length binary squaring—it may still contain errors, and parts of the construction may be difficult to understand.

 This document describes the fixed Turing machine implemented by LUTM-1, the binary language used for its universal witness programs, and the reason the